diyaapoulkar-alt/ABC/README.md

 PROJECT TITLE:Smart News Assistant (Python)

-About the Author
+About the Author:
 This project was developed by Diya Poulkar, a student of Computer Science and Engineering (CSE – AI & ML).
 With a strong interest in problem-solving and practical application of programming concepts, Diya focuses on developing simple yet impactful software solutions.
 The Smart News Assistant project reflects her enthusiasm for exploring real-time data handling, Python programming, and API-based application development.
 She is continuously learning and expanding her technical skills to build projects that are both user-friendly and meaningful in real-world contexts.

-Acknowledgement
+Acknowledgement:
 I would like to express my heartfelt gratitude to my faculty and mentors for their valuable guidance, feedback, and support throughout the development of this project.
 Their encouragement helped me strengthen my understanding of Python programming, APIs, and real-time data processing.
 I also extend my sincere thanks to Vityarthi, the learning platform that played a significant role in building my foundational skills.
 The courses, practice modules, and structured learning approach provided by Vityarthi greatly helped me apply the concepts effectively while creating this project.
 My appreciation also goes to my classmates and friends for their constant motivation and constructive suggestions during project discussions.
 Lastly, I acknowledge the online documentation and technical resources that assisted me during the implementation of the Smart News Assistant.

-Skills and Tools Used
+Skills and Tools Used:
 Programming Skills:
-	Python fundamentals:
+Python fundamentals:
-•	Functions and modular programming
+Functions and modular programming
-•	Error handling and input validation
+Error handling and input validation
-•	Working with JSON data
-•	Basic understanding of APIs
+Working with JSON data•	Basic understanding of APIs Command-line interacton
-•	Command-line interaction
-	Tools & Technologies:
+Tools & Technologies
-•	Python 3.x — Programming language used for implementation
-•	Requests Library — To fetch real-time news data through APIs
-•	JSON Module — For parsing and handling API responses
-•	Visual Studio Code — Code editor used for development
-•	Terminal/Command Prompt — To run and test the application
-•	News API (or similar) — For accessing live news data
+Python 3.x — Programming language used for implementation Requests Library — To fetch real-time news data through APIs JSON Module — For parsing and handling API responses Visual Studio Code — Code editor used for development Terminal/Command Prompt — To run and test the application News API (or similar) — For accessing live news data

 OVERVIEW OF PROJECT:
 The project is a smart news assistant made in Python.